billmclean/Julia_Lessons/markdown/lesson04.md

 The `include` statement just reads the lines from the file `solve_quadratic.jl` into the REPL.
-The call to `solve_quadratic` returns the zeros of `x^2-5x+2`, but attempting to see the value of the local variable `sqrt_dscr` outside the body of the function raises an `UndefVarError`.
+The call to `solve_quadratic` returns the zeros of `x^2-5x+2`, but attempting to see the value of the local variable `sqrt_dscr` outside the body of the function throws an `UndefVarError`.
 Similarly, you cannot reference the local variables `x_plus` and `x_minus`, although their values are available from `xp` and `xm` since the function call effectively results in the assignments `xp = x_plus` and `xm = x_minus`.